davidlday/RemindersWidget/README.md

 The following configuration items are available at the top of reminders.coffee:

 * style: Uses @import for external CSS styles to permit multiple skins with minimal configuration changes in the main script.
 * tasksPerList: Number of tasks to show per list, 0 for all.
 0 by default.
 * showNotes: Whether notes get shown.
 True by default.
 * listsToNotShow: Which lists to not show.
 Leave empty for all.
 Empty by default.
 * monthBeforeDay: Use date format *mm/dd/yyyy* instead of *dd/mm/yyyy*.
 False by default.

+### Customizing styles

+[Felix](https://github.com/felixhageloh), creator of Ubersicht, is encouraging users to [submit pull requests for widgets over creating new ones](https://github.com/felixhageloh/uebersicht-widgets#readme)

+In support of his direction, I'm taking steps to separate the styling from the code used to pull tasks from Reminders.
+A new subdirectory was added (./reminders.widget/styles) which contains contributed styles, and which can be tweaked to your heart's content.
+While you're free to tweak any of the css files in that directory, I suggest you copy the style you want to work with to custom.css and make your changes there.
+I won't accept any style submissions using that filename.

 ### If text looks blurry on your screen